ianlewis/kay/docs/source/auth.rst

-By default, ``kay.auth.middleware.AuthenticationMiddleware`` is enabled, and :attr:`settings.AUTH_USER_BACKEND` is set to ``kay.auth.backend.GoogleBackend``.
+By default, ``kay.auth.middleware.AuthenticationMiddleware`` is enabled, and :attr:`settings.AUTH_USER_BACKEND` is set to ``kay.auth.backends.googleaccount.GoogleBackend``.
 This backend is for authentication using google account or google apps account.
 If a user logs into your app first time, an information of the user is stored as ``kay.auth.models.GoogleUser`` entity (It's just a default setting, it is also customizable) in the GAE datastore.
 You can use this middleware and backend combination without using session capability.